 - 17 mg CBD / mL

 The company uses organic, American-grown hemp and produces its oil with supercritical CO2 technology.
 The full-spectrum extract has been suspended in MCT oil for higher bioavailability and to leverage the benefits of the entourage effect.
-The Royal CBD pet collection involves only natural ingredients, including the bacon flavoring.
+The Royal CBD pet collection involves only natural ingredients, including bacon flavoring.
 All Royal CBD products are rigorously tested in independent labs for their potency and purity.

 2. Gold Bee (Runner Up)